hmchen47/DataScience/AppliedDS-UMich/2-InfoVis/03-ChartFund.md

         + `gridspec_kw` (dict): Dict with keywords passed to the `~matplotlib.gridspec.GridSpec` class constructor used to create the grid the subplots are placed on.
         + `**fig_kw` : All additional keyword arguments are passed to the `figure` call.
     + Returns:
-        + `fig` : `matplotlib.figure.Figure` object
+        + `fig`: `matplotlib.figure.Figure` object
-        + `ax` (Axes object or array of Axes objects): ax can be either a single :class:`matplotlib.axes.Axes` object or an array of Axes objects if more than one subplot was created.
+        + `ax` (Axes object or array of Axes objects): ax can be either a single `matplotlib.axes.Axes` object or an array of Axes objects if more than one subplot was created.
 The dimensions of the resulting array can be controlled with the `squeeze` keyword.

-+ `plt.gcf` method
++ `plt.gcf` method of `matplotlib.pyplot`
     + Signature: `plt.gcf()`
     + Docstring: Get a reference to the current figure.